wp-plugins/amazon-post-purchase/readme.txt

 * Better documentation, and cleaner/leaner code.
 Upgrade recommended, but not required.

 == Changelog ==

+= 2.0.0 =
+* WordPress 4.x compliant.
+* Updated the query to Amazon to return default currency of store being queried.
+* Added a Settings page and side-bar navigation to settings.
+* All widget configuration except title is now in a Settings page.

 = 1.1.3 =
 * Fixed a bug regarding products that don't have sale data.